MahdiBM/OAuthBM/GettingStarted.md

 **Here i'll assume you want `OAuthBM` to take of the tokens for you, and you are using the `OAuth authorization code flow`; as those two are the most common.**
 **`OAuthBM` can also work without fluent and with both `OAuth implicit code flow` and `OAuth client credentials flow`.**

-* First make sure you have a table conforming to `OAuthTokenRepresentable`, `Model` and `Content` ready.
+* First make sure you have a table conforming to `OAuthTokenRepresentative`, `Model` and `Content` ready.
 You can find an example [here in tests](/Tests/OAuthBMTests/Preperation/OAuthTokens%20Table.swift).
-As described in the documentations around [the `OAuthTokenRepresentable` protocol](/Sources/OAuthBM/OAuthTokenRepresentable.swift), the `initialize(req:token:oldToken:) -> ELF<Self>` func is just an initializer that gives you more flexibility than a normal `init`, Meaning that you can take care of everything that is needed before a token is made, then `init` that token and pass it to `OAuthBM`.
+As described in the documentations around [the `OAuthTokenRepresentative` protocol](/Sources/OAuthBM/OAuthTokenRepresentative.swift), the `initialize(req:token:oldToken:) -> ELF<Self>` func is just an initializer that gives you more flexibility than a normal `init`, Meaning that you can take care of everything that is needed before a token is made, then `init` that token and pass it to `OAuthBM`.
 You don't need to save the token into the database as `OAuthBM` will do that for you.
 * Make a type conforming to `OAuthable` and `OAuthTokenConvertible`.
 This type will be where you enter your provider's info.